quozd/awesome-dotnet/README.md

 * [Edge.js](https://github.com/tjanczuk/edge) - Run .NET and Node.js code in-process on Windows, macOS, and Linux
 * [Jint](https://github.com/sebastienros/jint) - JavaScript interpreter for .NET which provides full ECMA 5.1 compliance and can run on any .NET platform.
 * [Jurassic](https://github.com/paulbartrum/jurassic) - A implementation of the ECMAScript language and runtime.
 It aims to provide the best performing and most standards-compliant implementation of JavaScript for .NET.

+## Kubernetes

+* [Metaparticle](https://metaparticle.io) - A standard library for cloud native applications on Kubernetes.
+Metaparticle provides simple, but powerful building blocks, built on top of containers and Kubernetes.

 ## Logging